ropenscilabs/statistical-software/README.md

 2. Disengagement of non-primary developes; and/or
 3. Disengagement of users

-The actual end point of cessation (or equivalent) of software development, whether senescence, abandonment, integration, or other possible fates, is likely not particularly important in characterising a lifecycle model.
-(And note that Integration is intended to imply that the software becomes integrated as a part of the ongoing development of some other, effectively independent piece of software, thereby handing over responsibility for subsequent development to a different set of developers.)
-Common to all potential modes of disengagement lie questions such as
+One distinct possibility might be that primary developers disengage to some significant degree from ongoing development due to development having reached a stable developmental state as described immediately above.
+Thus, although such a state may be desirable from a developer perspective, it may also represent a danger in that decreased need for ongoing active engagement may translate into disengagement sufficient for software to approach a state of senescence.
+Whether software development approaches or enters a terminal phase through this or other processes, negotiating and planning for traversal of such a phase likely requires addressing the following kinds of questions:

 1. What might cause such disengagement?
 2. What might be the potential consequences of such disengagement?
 3. How might the primary developer(s) respond to such disengagement?

-Each of these questions could potentially be anticipated during the first or second preceding phases, and so the question which once again this present sub-section is intended to address is the extent to which doing so may actually aid the development of software during any one, or indeed all, of these stages?
+Each of these questions could potentially be anticipated during the first or second preceding phases, perhaps usefully embedded within a risk-based assessment whereby each question could be addressed in terms of likelihood and consequence, with risk “scores” quantified as the product of likelihood times consequence.

-### 4.3b How might a model of an Open Source Software Lifecycle help the project?
+### 4.3b How might a model of an Open Source Software Lifecycle help this and other projects?

+We note at the outset that answering that question likely necessitates some kind of answer to the more general question of how models of software lifecycles in general have helped software development in general.
+We simultaneously acknowledge that it is not likely possible to answer that question.
+Having done so, we nevertheless attempt within the present sub-section the following two, related questions:

+1. To what extent might a lifecycle model of open source software actually aid the development of software during any one, or indeed all, of these stages?
+2. To what extent might a lifecycle model of open source software aid the process of peer-review?

+The second of these might seem, at least superficially, relatively easy to address.
+A model can very likely aid the identification of effective entry and exit points for the peer review process.
+Yet such a statement is of course itself not free of tautology: any such model which serves such a purpose can in effect not differ from direct identification of entry and exit points for the peer review process.
+Such a model can only be deemed useful to the extent that elements beyond those defining these entry and exit points are usefully influence and informed by the peer review process itself.

 # 5\.
 Community